secretstartups/handbook/content/handbook/sales/field-operations/sales-operations/deal-desk.md

 - Scoped/Custom Education or Services are those that require consultation with the Professional Services team, and require a custom SOW to be drafted and signed by the customer.
 This includes any Professional Services or Education Services that are not fully prepaid, and any cases where a combination of standard SKU offerings and custom-scoped services are being sold together in a single opportunity.
 - Scoped/Custom Services must always be quoted on a standalone opportunity, separately from any subscription products SKUs. (i.e.; You may NOT sell a 12 month SaaS Ultimate SKU on the same quote/ opportunity as Scoped/Custom Services).
-- Create a New Business Opportunity and select “Professional Services Only” under “Opportunity Record Type.”
+- Create a New Business Opportunity and select "Professional Services Only" under "Opportunity Record Type."
-- Create a new subscription quote under the Professional Services opportunity by following the steps above under “new Subscription Quote.”
+- Create a new subscription quote under the Professional Services opportunity by following the steps above under "new Subscription Quote."
   - **If the SOW contains purely Professional Services**, select the "GitLab Service Package" SKU.
 Update the price to reflect the total price on the SOW. **DISREGARD DISCOUNT APPROVALS**.
   - **If the SOW contains purely Education Services**, select the matching training and/or certification SKUs.
 Update the price to reflect the total price on the SOW.
 If you cannot find a match, use the `Custom PS Education Services` SKU.
   - **If the SOW contains a mixture of Professional Services and Education Services**, two separate quotes should be created under the same opportunity.